-Task Book Report Generated on: 04/26/2024
+Task Book Report Generated on: 07/13/2025

 Overall, these preliminary findings reveal a better understanding of the transitional process that influences effectiveness in multifaceted work as individuals transition between tasks.
 Importantly, we find that engagement in a prior task can have both positive and negative consequences on subsequent tasks.
-On the positive side, individuals who exhibit higher levels of engagement in an initial task are more likely to experience positive affect and thereby engage in subsequent tasks, increasing their effectiveness.
+On the positive side, individuals who exhibit higher levels of engagement in an initial task are more likely to engage in subsequent tasks, increasing their effectiveness.
 However, on the negative side we find that engagement in a prior task can also linger after individuals move on to subsequent tasks, negatively impacting subsequent task engagement and effectiveness.
 Our ongoing research aims at helping NASA leverage the benefits of engaging work during task transitions, while limiting the associated risks.